All Episodes

 They can't afford for this to take hold again.

-Stop Obama and then pepper him with bill after bill after bill that we know he's gonna veto, but portray him as the obstructionist, portray him as the guy saying no, portray him as the guy governing against the will of the people because every bill you send up there is accompanied by a poll showing its majority support to the American people.
+Stop Obama and then pepper him with bill after bill after bill that we know he's going to veto, but portray him as the obstructionist, portray him as the guy saying no, portray him as the guy governing against the will of the people because every bill you send up there is accompanied by a poll showing its majority support to the American people.

 Now, I don't know how you get to ignore Obama from that.